 About

-I’ve been writing software for nearly 50 years.
-Started at six, which makes me either seasoned or a fossil depending on who you ask.
+I started writing software at age 6 and I’ve been at it nearly 50 years.
+This makes me either seasoned or a fossil depending on who you ask.

 I make new stuff.
-I’m the person you want on the team for version 1.0.
-I love architectural design and I’ve managed teams, but I never lost my love of coding.
-I firmly believe that to be a good problem solver, you need to be a good problem maker.
+I’m the person you want for version 1.0.
+I love architectural design and have managed teams, but never lost my love of coding.
+I believe that to be a good problem solver, you need to be a good problem maker.

 Lately I’m on a crusade for purpose-built solutions and the deprecation of massive module libraries like npm.
 So I’m building Duso, a batteries-included server language and runtime.